arjnich/arjnich.github.io/index.md

 ## News

-[Sep 2023] Began my PhD at the University of California, Santa Barbara
+[Sep 2023] I began my PhD at the University of California, Santa Barbara!